-Padel Passion Tour is the new padel circuit in Paris that has its roots in the Servon Club (Au Parkfutbol) with its super pitch, which hopefully, will make little ones in this center.
+Padel Passion Tour is the new Parisian circuit of padel which took its roots at the Servon club (Au Parkfutbol) with its great field, which hopefully will make children in this center.

 A very professional organization